Shipley (UK Parliament constituency)

-Shipley is a constituency represented in the House of Commons of the UK Parliament since 2005 by Philip Davies, a Conservative.
+Shipley is a constituency represented in the House of Commons of the UK Parliament since 2024 by Anna Dixon of the Labour Party.

 Boundaries

 1885–1918: The Municipal Borough of Bradford, and the civil parishes of Clayton, Eccleshill, Idle, North Bierley, and Shipley.

 1918–1950: The Urban Districts of Baildon, Bingley, Guiseley, Shipley, and Yeadon, and in the Rural District of Wharfedale the civil parishes of Esholt, Hawksworth, and Menston.

 1950–1983: The Urban Districts of Baildon, Bingley, and Shipley.

 1983–2010: The District of Bradford wards of Baildon, Bingley, Bingley Rural, Rombalds, Shipley East, and Shipley West.

 2010–present: The District of Bradford wards of Baildon, Bingley, Bingley Rural, Shipley, Wharfedale, and Windhill and Wrose.

+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 History

 1885–1970

 This seat was created in the Redistribution of Seats Act 1885.
 Until 1923 the seat was almost exclusively represented by elected Liberals and Arthur Creech Jones was Secretary of State for the Colonies (1946–1950) during most of the Attlee Ministry.